ideo/frequency-is-freedom/README.md

    ```bash
    poetry run python preprocess_data.py
    ```
-   This file downloads a citywide network graph and parses the GTFS data to create a transit graph.
+   This script downloads a citywide network graph and parses the GTFS data to create a corresponding transit graph.
 The isochrone modules rely upon these two graphs to generate maps.

-1. Included in `preprocess_data.py` are the functions to generate the maps that appear on the app.
+1. Included in `preprocess_data.py` are the functions to generate the maps that appear in the interactive article.
 You may update these as well to draw maps from your apartment instead of mine, or simply remove the calls to them.

 1. Optionally, if you would like to work with jupyter notebooks while using poetry, after running `poetry install`, run:
    ```bash